How to select risk and returns

 How interest rates change risk and returns

-There is a lot of news indicating the Bank of England will be increasing interest rates fairly soon.
+There is news indicating increased interest rates in the future.
 For most investors, this means basic savings accounts will see a modest increase in savings rates.
-However, for investors this may offer opportunities that may have seemed unwise over the last couple of years.
-Investors should work closely with their advisor to determine if there are new opportunities that offer a higher rate of return with modest risk.
+Investors should work closely with their adviser to determine if there are new opportunities that offer a higher rate of return with modest risk.
 Any time interest rates change, there is an impact on the overall market which could mean you are taking risks you may not be aware of.

 Evaluating your investment portfolio on a regular basis can help maximise your return while minimising your risks.
-All investors should have an investment plan that carefully balances their desire for continued growth with their willingness to accept risk.
+All investors should have an investment plan that carefully balances their desire for continued growth with their willingness to accept volatility and risk.
 There is never a guarantee with any investment, but understanding the risk is imperative if you are going to continue to make investments.
-Your financial advisor should work closely with you to make sure they understand your goals as well as the amount of risk you are willing to take.
+Your financial adviser should work closely with you to make sure they understand your goals as well as the amount of risk, volatility and tenure you are willing to take.